Here’s a trick question. Can #1 plastics — otherwise known as PET (polyethylene terephthalate) plastics — go in the recycling bin?

 There are challenges to recycling PET thermoform packaging, which is why it often goes to waste.
 These are some of the problems:

-- In contrast to PET plastic bottles, there is no deposit on food packaging, so it’s solely up to the consumer to recycle.
+- In contrast to PET plastic bottles, there is no deposit programs for food packaging, so there’s less incentive to the consumer to recycle.

 - Adhesives used for labels don’t separate from containers and gum up recycling machinery.